EricTrainingRev/240701-JWA-Gen-AI/Study Guides/Java.md

 - **Inheritance** Code reuse is an important principle of programming (DRY - Don't Repeat Yourself), and new classes can reuse code from existing ones.
 This establishes a superclass-subclass (or parent-child) relationship where the derived classes inherit (and sometimes change) fields and methods from its parent.

 - **Polymorphism** With inheritance, an object of a derived class can be referenced as instances of its parent class.
 This provides flexibility when invoking inherited methods with varying implementations in derived classes.
+    - Overloading is changing the parameters of a function but leaving the same name (can also change the return type)
+    - Overriding is changing the implementation of an inherited method

 ## methods & parameters